mdharris1/CDSquaredNotes/DeepLearning.md

 6. Convolutions act as filters on tensors because it can pick out parts of the image.
 7. Example: Convolutions to detect horizontal line

-Relation to the boarder field:
+Relationship to data science and computer science:

 Other lessons that teach what this lesson does: